StoKatze/Automatic-Floodlights-For-3D-Printer-Octoprint-server-/README.md

 ## Wiring scheme
 There are two ways to wire this thing.
 The first one is the reccommended way.
-The second one is an alternate way if you are using a fan on your Pi alongside these LEDs and don't have any spare 5V pins.
+The second one is an alternate way if, for example, you are using a fan on your Pi alongside these LEDs and don't have any spare 5V pins.
 In any case, wiring is fairly straight-forward.

 ### Common parts